 I have a hand-me-down stool in my studioffice that I use when I am at my work table.
 It used to have black and white checked fabric stapled to the top.
 I never painted it, but it sure was covered with paint from all of the projects I complete in my studioffice.
 I recently removed the paint and glue splattered fabric and was left with a plain brown wood stool.

 As I am updating all the furnishings in the room, this handy plain stool has long been overlooked and was way overdue for some love.
 A stool makeover was in order.
-I finally painted it pink and added some preppy ribbon around it to give it a new bright and cheery life.
+I finally painted it pink and added a perky preppy ribbon around it to give it a new bright and cheery life.
 It has a very rough finish and after painting it, I realized it was not going to look perfect, so I opted to age it to make it purposely look flawed and aged.
 Old school meets new school.

 I gathered and mixed all the leftover pink paint that I had on hand from other projects until I filled up a measuring cup.
 I then added 2 T non-sanded grout along with some water to make myself some DIYchalk paint.

 UPDATE: When I first started making and using chalk paint I used non-sanded grout to make it.
 I no longer use it since I have found there are better ingredients to use.
 Non-sanded grout will work, but the finish may be rough when dry.
 You need to sand to smooth.
 It also can only be used with paint that does not have acrylic or a primer in it.
 It will bind up when mixed with these types of paints.

 I now recommend using Calcium Carbonate Powder that you can buy in the health food store.
 Here is the recipe:

 Here is the non-sanded grout recipe: